chesshacker/chesshacker.github.io/experience/rackspace.md

 During the summer, I coordinate activities, teach and mentor the interns.
 During the rest of the year, I help recruiting by speaking at events like Texas A&M's Engineering Industry Seminar, or by talking to students at career fairs.
-And of course there is a lot of planning and interviews too.
+Of course there is a lot of planning and interviews too.

 ### Outreach